Admission and Finances

 You need one of the following certificates of secondary education:

-- Dutch havo or vwo certificate
+- Dutch havo or vwo certificate (see the Dutch pages for the accepted profiles)

 - International Baccalaureate